 Shi Huang expanded the Qin legalist system through all of China.
 Qin bureaucracy still provides the framework of Chinese government today.
 Huang’s government standardized the empire’s written language, which helped to unite and maintain Chinese identity for millennia.
 16

 The emperor died young shortly after unification.
 He had many enemies and his heirs were weak; his death was immediately followed by revolts.
 His grave was “defended” by the now-famous army of thousands of terra cotta soldiers, an elaborate but vain gesture.
 Within just five years, the Han Dynasty assumed the throne.

 Hans adopted the Qin style of government and culture, with one major innovation: they tempered it with Confucianism.
 A court advisor convinced the first Han emperor that maintaining the empire required a different approach than conquering it.
 17 A Confucian system stabilized peace internally so that the emperor could focus on defending the borders.
-By the -2nd century, government jobs required exams on Confucius’ philosophy and similar classics.
+By the 2nd century BCE, government jobs required exams on Confucius’ philosophy and similar classics.